 In addition to Nebo-Babel and Succoth, the West Musgrave Project offers a number of other early-stage but highly prospective exploration targets with known mineralisation.
-These include the Esagila, One Tree Hill and Yappsu nickel-copper targets.
+These include the Yappsu, One Tree Hill and Esagila nickel-copper targets.

 The Yappsu prospect is located 6km north-east of Nebo, within an identified corridor of nickel and copper sulphide mineralisation.
 The mineralisation is hosted in a gabbronorite “chonolithic” intrusion which appears similar to the Babel Deposit, albeit with a significant massive sulphide component and an overall higher metal tenor.
 The upper disseminated zone has metal signatures similar to the Startmeup Shoot at the Babel Deposit.

 The prospect has been targeted by the JV partners as part of a regional exploration program designed to identify high-grade nickel mineralisation to complement the development of the Nebo-Babel Deposits.
 The JV Partners have made significant progress in understanding the geology of the prospect, including re-modelling the historical surface and Downhole Electromagnetics (DHEM).
 A new surface Moving Loop Electromagnetic (MLEM) survey utilising the latest “SQUID” technology supported the targeting of the prospect for massive sulphides (ASX release 5 June 2018)

 In July 2018, diamond drill hole CZD0076B returned a broad zone of nickel and copper mineralisation with significant levels of cobalt, PGE and gold.
 Assay results for the drill hole have confirmed nickel and copper sulphide mineralisation in three distinct units: